Code360In/katacoda-4/tensorflow/step1.md

 (4) Finally, the flow outputs the annotated images to the preview node and result to the debug node.

 __Notes__
+- You can change the URL which points image data on the http request node (get image).

-Because it is a temporary environment on Katacoda, the Node-RED instance will be removed automatically after about 30 minutes.
+- Because it is a temporary environment on Katacoda, the Node-RED instance will be removed automatically after about 30 minutes.